 Over the last year, this pesto gnocchi recipe has become one of our go-to summer midweek meals.
-It’s super quick to make, and we usually tag-team it – I look after the pesto while Josh does the gnocchi and veg.
-It’s a winner!
+It’s super quick to make, and the zingy vegan pesto is a winner.

 Ingredients (serves 2):